rocketacademy/bootcamp-docs/data-structures-and-algorithms/d.6-data-structures/d.5.2-hash-tables.md

 ## Hash Table Theory

-See [this slide deck ](https://docs.google.com/presentation/d/15nBnrcsigXujmNuIAa6QZ0dGr8E1JeWHVdtmPukuGno/edit?usp=sharing)for concise hash table theory compiled by one of RA's former instructors Lionell.
+See [this slide deck ](https://docs.google.com/presentation/d/15nBnrcsigXujmNuIAa6QZ0dGr8E1JeWHVdtmPukuGno/edit?usp=sharing)for concise hash table theory compiled by one of Rocket's former instructors Lionell.

 ## Python Dictionary Usage Examples

-See [this Repl](https://repl.it/@kaiyuanneo/hashmapapplications#main.py) on common Python Dictionary usage patterns compiled by one of RA's former instructors Jon.
+See [this Repl](https://repl.it/@kaiyuanneo/hashmapapplications#main.py) on common Python Dictionary usage patterns compiled by one of Rocket's former instructors Jon.

 ## Exercises